FWN Internship/Volunteer Opportunities

 - Demonstrated experience in social media applications, Word, PowerPoint, Excel, database and website maintenance, newsletter publication, and event management

 Internships are unpaid.
 FWN is able to accommodate 2 interns during the school year (September - May), and 3 summer interns, either undergraduate or graduate-level (June - August).
 Interns should expect to commit 20-30 hours per week, depending on scheduling and academic requirements.
 FWN will provide an in-office workspace, though it may be shared with other interns.
-Our standard office hours are 10:00 am to 6:00 pm, Monday-Friday.
+Our standard office hours are 10:00 am to 6:00 pm, Monday-Friday; some weekends may apply.
 Specific start and end dates, as well as work schedules, will be determined with the selected intern.

-Send current resume listing 2 references who can speak to applicant's experience and professional potential to firstname.lastname@example.org indicating on subject line: I wanna be an FWN INTERN.
+Send current resume listing 2 references who can speak to applicant's experience and professional potential and 2 writing samples to firstname.lastname@example.org indicating on subject line: I wanna be an FWN INTERN.